hudasultan615-ship-it/Registration-form/README.md

 # Registration-form
-An HTML-based Registration Form that utilizes various input fields, labels, and form validation attributes to capture and organize user data efficiently.
+his project is a Registration Form designed using HTML and CSS.
+It provides a structured and user-friendly interface for collecting user details such as name, email, password, and contact information with an attractive layout.